gorenje/millieons.org/w/magic.md

 Magic makes money.

-Things that are hard to explain, that is objects akin to magic, can be sold to the highest bidder.
+Things,Stuff,Ideas,Objects,... that are hard to [understand](/w/led), that is they are akin to magic, can be sold to the highest bidder.

+Notice understanding is not [explaining](/w/explain).